shtakai/Count-Me-Up/README.md

 ## Getting started
 *To run the app on your machine follow these steps:*

-Before following the steps bellow, make sure you have Node installed on your machine as well MongoDB.
-Open a terminal, navigate to project's repo and run command: `mongod`.
+Before following the steps bellow, make sure you have Node installed on your machine as well MongoDB and that MongoDB is running.

 After that open a new terminal window with the project repo and run the following commands: